| Note | |

 portion of the transmission capacity of the IP channel is used.
 On

-The recommended value is (f)rag size: 1400 bytes
+The recommended value is (f)rag size: 1400 bytes, which

 is the max. size of transmitted packet.